 By identifying and mapping the most significant LVHA's, their values can be properly understood and assessed when development proposals are made which impact upon them.
-The aim of the policy LNP3 is therefore to ensure that developers, landowners, other interested parties and planning decision-makers are aware in advance of the LVHA's and can seek to protect and, where possible, enhance them if development is proposed.
+The aim of the policy LNP3 is therefore to ensure that developers, landowners, other interested parties and planning decision-makers are aware in advance of the significance and setting of non-designated heritage assets (including LVHA) and can seek to protect and, where possible, enhance them if development is proposed.

-The starting point is to refer to the Map 4 and 5 to see where the LVHA's are to be found.
+Maps 4 and 5 identify where the LVHA's are to be found.
 Further details of each LVHA can then be obtained from the list in the Table at the end of the chapter.
-If a LVHA is going to be affected by a development proposal, the provisions of Policy LNP3 will be applied.
+Maps 6 and 7 show the locations of all the assets in the Lanchester Community Heritage Audit.
+Details can be found in the Lanchester Community Heritage Audit report and gazetteer at evidence document 3.
+If a non-designated heritage asset is going to be affected by a development proposal, the provisions of Policy LNP3 will be applied.